 Sponge Bob Square Pants: Squidward in "Little Yellow Book" when he read SpongeBob's "personal" diary, even though he's being shackled and pelted with tomatoes for doing so.

 This is Zigzagged in one episode of The Grim Adventures of Billy & Mandy, when Grim and Billy get the devious idea of putting a mask on Mandy that will turn her into an ugly freak unless she tries to be happy and cheerful; Grim tells Billy beforehand that he knows they're going to pay dearly for this, but it's going to be worth it.
 Turns out to be true enough; at the end of the episode, after the two of them have only made it worse by mocking her, she's become a demonic donkey-like creature, and has tied them up, and is kicking them both in the behind.
 Grim still says it was probably worth it, but says he hopes they both "don't have to sit down for a while."

 Serving one's country as a soldier, either conscripted or volunteering.
-Most ex-soldiers tend to say it was worth of it.
+Most ex-soldiers, when their cause was just, tend to say it was worth it.